afifi-safee/sitecore/README.md

 <h1>System Requirement</h1>
 <p> 1.
 Microsoft Visual Studio V 15 and above, dotnet and nuget
 <p> 2.
-Tested with ChromeDriver 86.0.4240.22, by default Chromedriver already included inside Packages folder when execute Restore Nuget Packages.
-Build project will copy from Packages folder to Bin folder.
+Tested with ChromeDriver 86.0.4240.22.
+By default Chromedriver already included inside Package folder when execute Restore Nuget at Solution.
+By triggering Build/Rebuild on project, it will copy from Packages folder to Bin folder.
 However you may use any version of Chromedriver by replace in Bin folder or define in $PATH